aminulfaizan/Bangla-GloVe/README.md

 ## A comprehensive guide line for train word vectors in other languages, namely 'Bengali'.

 ### eval
-  1. Make sure that you have changed the question data with your own language from here:Glove/eval/question-
+  1. Make sure that you have changed the question data with your own language (eval/question-data/)
-     data/
-  2. Changing the file names requires changes to matlab, octave, and python/evaluate.py files
+  3. Changing the file names requires changes to matlab, octave, and python/evaluate.py files

 ### demo.sh
   1. Change the corpus name with your own